 For a complete overview of the keyword market that these competitors get traffic from, select “All keywords.”
 This will pool all of the domains’ keyword portfolios together into one big report so you can see the full scope of the niche/market between the domains.

-Choose “Common Keywords” to only see the keywords where both websites have a ranking (in organic, paid, or PLA - whichever keyword type is selected for said domain).
+Choose “Common Keywords” to only see the keywords where both websites have a ranking (in organic, paid, or PLA - whichever keyword type is selected for the said domain).

-After choosing keyword type and intersection type, you can start the tool and begin identifying keyword gaps between the domains.
+After choosing a keyword type and intersection type, you can start the tool and begin identifying keyword gaps between the domains.
 When using this tool, there are two main views to interpret the data: Table and Charts.
 The table view provides all the keyword metrics with sorting and filtering options while the Charts feature gives you a visual representation of the size and intersections.

 To dive deeper into the data, use the filters available.
 You can add filters for words to compare keywords around a specific subject.